ramin0011/Judo-Xamarin/component/GettingStarted.md

 The iOS Implementation supports Apple Pay on payments and PreAuthorisations.

-To integrate ApplePay with your app, you must set it up at the Judo Account level ([https://www.judopay.com/docs/v4_6/apple-pay/quickstart/](guide here)), as well as make some changes to your applications settings.
+To integrate ApplePay with your app, you must set it up at the Judo Account level ([guide here](https://www.judopay.com/docs/v4_6/apple-pay/quickstart/)), as well as make some changes to your applications settings.

 Add this block of code in your applications Entitlements.Plist:
 ```